amsterdam-hcml/amsterdam-hcml.github.io/_includes/project.md

 Compare the performance of your chosen technique against a reasonable baseline (e.g., majority voting for crowdsourcing, random acquisition for active learning).

-The aim here is not to reproduce an existing paper, so the chosen technique should not have been applied to that dataset yet (you don't have to exhaustively check all literature for this, but it should not be a typical approach for this dataset at least).
+The aim of the assignment is not to literally reproduce an existing paper.
+The chosen technique should not have been applied to that dataset yet (you don't have to exhaustively check all literature for this, but it should not be a typical approach for this dataset).
 You can choose an existing paper and use their approach as the baseline and compare it to a human-centred technique.

 4. **Human-Centred Analysis:**